 Pursuing your passion in the form of a college degree is the path that some people take and there is nothing wrong with that.
 If you really love music, studying music, then find a way to make a career out of it.
 College will help you get a deeper and more theoretical understanding of your passion and will also open your eyes to possible career paths and mentors.

 5. Cognitive and Communication Skills

 College students study hard and they study often.
 They are taught to think alternatively and creatively to solve a problem.
-As a result, college students have high cognitive ability.
+As a result, college students have the high cognitive ability.
 Courses often require group work and presentations, resulting in better interpersonal communication skills for grads.

 6. Social Experiences

 Don’t forget that college isn’t all studying.
 The friends you make during college will be the friends you have for life.
-They can also act as a social net, lifting you up when you are down and encouraging you to do your best in your studies, your profession and in your life.
+They can also act as a social net, lifting you up when you are down and encouraging you to do your best in your studies, your profession, and in your life.
 Learning to live with others and work well with others enhances your social skills as well.

 Feeling convinced?
 There are so much more than just these benefits of education we have listed, and it’s not hard to find some that specifically benefit you and what you need in your life.

 If you’re ready to take the next step in your education, check out all the higher education degrees offered by University of the People.